-One of the founding traditions of St. Athanasius Orthodox Church is a weekly meal.
-While our Fellowship Meal has developed over the years, our people remain committed to a lively time of fellowship after the Liturgy.
-Our rotation of 4–6 teams coordinates a light lunch each week and attempts to provide a healthy atmosphere for people visiting every Sunday.
+One of the founding traditions of St. Athanasius Orthodox Church is a weekly fellowship meal.
+While our Fellowship Hour has developed over the years, our people remain committed to a lively time of fellowship after the Liturgy.
+Our rotation of 4 to 6 teams coordinates a light lunch each week and attempts to provide a healthy atmosphere for people visiting every Sunday.
 We are always grateful when new members are able to join a team and chip in to this vital ministry of hospitality and community-building!
-Our office assistant Kathy coordinates the teams.
+Tabitha Naughton ably coordinates our Fellowship Hour Teams system–and keeps everyone on track.
 She is happy to answer any questions you might have about how to get involved.

 - Sunday School/Christian Education

 Throughout our parish history, St. Athanasius has been committed to an age-appropriate Sunday School.
 While our model has evolved over the years, we remain committed to Sunday School—from our youngest ages up through adults, during the “school year.”
-On Wednesday nights at 7:20pm (following our weekly Wednesday Vespers at 6:30pm,) we also offer a weekly Christian Education class throughout the year, with topics varying from basic catechesis to Bible studies to various topical series (as announced.)
-Mary Cook coordinates our “school year” Sunday School and Fr.
-Justin ensures that there is a Christian Education event each Wednesday night, 7:20–8:20pm.
+Starting in October 2021, we are beginning a new “short Sunday School” model, in which children are dismissed immediately after Sunday Liturgy for a 20-minute Lesson.
+Interestingly, Adult Sunday School migrated online during Covid and continues to be there–as a matter of convenience.
+(Please check out this link every Tuesday night at 8pm to participate in the live conversation and/or reach out to Bert Walther for more info.)
+On Wednesday nights at 7:20pm (following our weekly Wednesday Vespers at 6:30pm,) we also offer a weekly adult Christian Education class throughout the year, with topics varying from basic catechesis to Bible studies to various topical series (as announced–check Google Calendar.)

 - Summertime Vacation Church School

-Every summer since 2002, St. Athanasius has participated in the Lexington Pan-Orthodox Vacation Church School.
-VCS usually runs for five days, every morning, and is tailored for elementary-school-aged children.
+Every summer since 2002 (with the sole exception of 2020,) St. Athanasius has participated in the Lexington Pan-Orthodox Vacation Church School.
+VCS usually runs for four or five days, every morning, and is tailored for elementary-school-aged children.
 VCS features morning prayers, an age-appropriate scriptural lesson, various activities (e.g., music, crafts, outdoor games.)
 In recent years, we have begun to host the VCS at our church campus in Nicholasville.
 Full information on the Vacation Church School is generally available by May each year.
 Contact the church office for more information.

 - Youth Group

 Since 2009, St. Athanasius has had an active youth group, serving ages 12–18.
 Our youth group leadership team is comprised each year of at least four adults (2 men and 2 women) and our goal is to provide 1–2 youth events per month, especially during the school year.
 We usually meet on Sunday evenings (6–8pm.)
 Each year, we hold an opening day retreat in September, an overnight retreat at a monastery or convent, a pre-lenten banquet, and and end-of-year hike at the Red River Gorge.
 In 2016, our priest made a presentation about the St. Athanasius Youth Group ministry (PDF).
 A part of our youth ministry vision is our youth participating in an Orthodox summer-time youth camp.
 One camp many of our youth attend is Camp St. Thekla.
-Contact the priest or church office for more information.
+Contact Steve Adams, our communications person for youth group, for more information.

 - Girls Small Group

 Since 2010, ladies in our parish have been actively gathering young women (ages 12–18) about twice a month on Sunday evenings (on Sundays when youth group is not scheduled) for semi-structured visits.
-Girls group has been a safe place for many or our girls to meet, ask questions, and support each other during their teenage years.
+Girls group has been a safe place for many of our girls to meet, ask questions, and support each other during their teenage years.
 This article describes the Girls Group Ministry.
-For more information, reach out to Sarah Werner or our church office.
+For more information, reach out to Leaders Linda Frangedakis or Matushka Ashleigh Siskar.

 - Parish Lending Library